Nabeel Allana, Co-Founder & CEO at Dystr

 Building a Company

-Julie and I started working together on an unrelated project during the early days of the pandemic.
-We had a revenue-generating business within six weeks, and I realized that sales and marketing are just as first-principled as engineering.
-She had spent her career selling to large organizations and understanding organizational psychology, so we were naturally a good fit as a team.
+Julie and I started working together on an unrelated project during the early days of quarantine in the pandemic.
+We had a revenue-generating business in six weeks, and I realized that sales and marketing are just as first-principled as engineering.
+Julie had spent her career selling to large organizations and understanding organizational psychology, so naturally we were a great fit as a team.
+We ideated around what we'd want to tackle over a longer timeframe and found that building tools for hardware engineers created a perfect overlap of our experiences.
+My background working directly on these engineering teams, combined with Julie's expertise in enterprise sales, created a complementary foundation for addressing the challenges these technical professionals face.

 Dystr

-In essence, we're developing an "agentic notebook" where professionals maintain calculations, notes, datasets, and external references while collaborating with AI models on their engineering analysis.
+In essence, we're developing an “agentic notebook” or “engineering CRM” where professionals maintain calculations, notes, datasets, and external references while collaborating with AI models on their engineering analysis.
+This integrated environment transforms how engineers interact with computational tools and project knowledge.

 Landscape of Engineering Analysis Tools